jejacks0n/teaspoon/README.md

 end
 ```

-**Note:** This limits your ability to run specific files from the command line interface and so isn't recommended.
+**Note:** This limits your ability to run specific files from the command line interface and other benefits, and so isn't recommended.

 ## Coverage